khongten001/tidykit-fp/README.md

 - [ ] Add more examples
   - [x] Add real-world usage examples of DateTimeKit (see examples/DateTimeExample)
-  - [ ] Add real-world usage examples of StringKit (see examples/StringExample)
+  - [x] Add real-world usage examples of StringKit (see examples/StringExample)
-  - [ ] Add real-world usage examples of FileKit (see examples/FileExample)
+  - [x] Add real-world usage examples of FileKit (see examples/FileExample)
-  - [ ] Add more examples for StringKit
-  - [ ] Add more examples for FileKit
   - [ ] Add cookbook with common patterns
-  - [ ] Add sample applications

 ## Features